reubenfirmin/sz/README.md

 ## About

-This is an improved version of `du`, with implementations in both Kotlin Native and Rust.
+This is an improved version of `du`, with implementations in Kotlin Native, Rust, and Go.
 It's intended to quickly answer the question that most of us probably use `du` for, i.e. "what the hell is using all my disk space"?

 It contains the following improvements: